 Not that woman you saw a picture of while scrolling through Instagram.
 Not your neighbor.
 Or the beautiful woman who does your eyebrows and has flawless makeup.
 Oh, and bouncy hair and the perfect face shape for bangs.

-I am sure you could find much better use for all that energy.
+I am sure you could find a much better use for all your valuable time and energy.

 6) Compare Yourself to…